char16t/pivot/README.md

 # pivot

-A Clojure library designed to ... well, that part is up to you.
+The library provides the ability to convert data structures to summarize, analyze, explore and present your data.

 ## Usage